-Mahi Solar project will not be contrary to the objectives established by the State of Hawai'i Land Use Law and Regulations.
-As required by HRS Chapter 205-4.5, agricultural activity is proposed throughout the life of the project as an integrated use with the solar energy facility.
 The agricultural plan for the project includes the co-location of agriculture with solar, a concept referred to as agrivoltaics.
 The goals of this Agrivoltaic Program are to are (A) to study what types of solar-compatible farming could work in Hawai'i; (B) to support local farmers with land, water and start-up funds to grow out these products at a commercial scale at the Mahi project site; and (C) to share results with others in the local solar and agricultural industries to find new solutions for solar and agriculture to be productive on the same land.

-As described in Section 3.4.2, the Agrivoltaic Program will be implemented in cooperation with HARC, who has proposed compatible agricultural crops and projects they believe will be successful with the project.
+As described in Section 3.4.2, the research phase of the Agrivoltaic Program will be implemented in cooperation with HARC, who has proposed compatible agricultural crops and projects they believe will be successful with the project.
+HARC will conduct farming trials of different crops off-site at an existing solar project in Mililani in a collaboration with Clearway Energy.
 During this research phase, plots of agricultural land located directly under the PV arrays will be cultivated on a trial basis to test compatible market crops such as lettuce and basil.
 Crops grown hydroponically and conventionally in soil are proposed for evaluation.
 Sheep grazing and the establishment of nitrogen-fixing legumes such as alfalfa and perennial peanut and high quality, low growing grasses such as bahiagrass, oats and barley are also proposed.
+HARC's off-site demonstrations will likely occur from now through 2023 while the project is in construction.

-Mahi Solar will coordinate with local agricultural organizations and agencies to share the Agrivoltaic Program and make available most of its 620 acres to local farmers, excluding the small portion of high-voltage equipment in the substation, switchyard, and BESS.
+In the second phase of the program, Mahi Solar will coordinate with local agricultural organizations and agencies to share the Agrivoltaic Program and make available 610 acres, or 98 percent of its 620 acres to local farmers, excluding the small portion of high-voltage equipment in the substation, switchyard, and BESS.
 Mahi Solar will provide land plots underneath the solar PV panels and water to farmers at a nominal cost to support the cultivation and testing of agricultural activities at commercial scale.
 Several professional local farmers and ranchers have already indicated an interest in subleasing land at the Mahi Solar project for various agricultural activities.
 Their letters of intent are appended to the agricultural plan (Appendix C).
-As each new agricultural use is tested at the project site, HARC and Mahi Solar will gather data and evaluate the results to share with the farmers, ranchers, and the broader community.
+As each new agricultural use is tested at the project site, HARC and

+Mahi Solar will gather data and evaluate the results to share with the farmers, ranchers, and the broader community as part of the third phase of the program.
 This information will help farmers and solar developers find new and more productive ways of using Hawai'i's agricultural land for both farming and renewable energy.
-The agricultural plan will further support the preservation of the project site will continue to be retained.
+The agricultural plan will further support the preservation of the project parcels for agricultural uses and for future uses.
+At the end of project life, agricultural uses on the project site will continue to be retained.